TWUOnline/ldrs591/_pages/unit-1-learning-activities.md

 &nbsp;
 <h3>Learning Activity 1.4 - Read and Reflect</h3>
 <ul>
- 	<li>Read the following articles that speak to the importance of evidence-based leadership.
-The articles below can be found through the <a href="https://twu.ca/library">TWU library</a>.
+ 	<li>Read the following articles that speak to the importance of evidence-based practices.
+The articles below can be found through the <a href="https://twu.ca/library">TWU library</a> or through the hyperlink provided.
 <ul>
  	<li>Trybus, M. (2007).
 Understanding scientifically based research: A mandate or decision making tool? <em>Delta Kappa Gamma Bulletin, 73</em>(4), 5-8.</li>
  	<li>Pfeffer, J. &amp; Sutton, R. I. (2006).
 Evidence-based management. <em>Harvard Business Review</em>.
 Retrieved from <b><a href="https://hbr.org/2006/01/evidence-based-management">https://hbr.org/2006/01/evidence-based-management</a></b></li>